Hidden Treasure track

 Copeland Tops State Conservation Area

-Hidden Treasure track is a walking route through rainforest that takes in remnants of the area's mining heritage, including a historic boiler and disused mine entrance.
+Take a walk through the rainforest along Hidden Treasure track in Copeland Tops State Conservation Area, near Gloucester.
+You'll pass remnants of the area's mining heritage, including a historic boiler and disused mine entrance.

 - Copeland Tops State Conservation Area